oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 Move disk

-*   Moving a shared raw disk is permitted only when all the attached VMs status is down.
-While executing the move of the shared raw disk all the attached VMs will be set to image lock status ,until the process is finished.
+*   Moving a shared raw disk is permitted only when all the attached VMs status are down.

+Move VM

+*   When moving a VM the shared raw disk should not be moved.

 Snapshot

-*   Snapshot can not be created from shared raw disk
+*   when taking a vm snapshot, a snapshot of the shared disk will not be taken.

 Stateless VM